 The Young Adult Service is a satellite program of the Connecticut Mental Health Center that provides a comprehensive program of ambulatory psychiatric services to clients 18 to 25 years of age.
 Clients are almost always referred to the service by another provider, and they typically present with moderate to severe psychiatric disturbance characterized by: (a) affective disturbance, (b) negative representation of self and others, (c) aggressive behavior, (c) self-injurious behavior, (d) substance abuse, (f) unstable interpersonal relations, and (g) disturbance in psychosexual development.
 Emerging psychosis and bipolar mood changes are also relatively common.
 Most of the clients referred to the service have a history of childhood trauma, often with removal from their family of origin by the child welfare system.
 Most also have a history of psychiatric hospitalization, residential treatment, or out-of-home placement as a child with risk for recurrent psychiatric hospitalization as a young adult.

 The Young Adult Service provides developmentally informed services designed to promote normative development as much as possible in the context of whatever psychiatric difficulty the client might be experiencing.
 The service presently has a capacity of approximately 80 clients.
 Twenty clients reside in transitional living programs where there is support and supervision available 24 hours a day, seven days a week.
 Other clients live independently in the community, alone or with family, friends, roommates, or a romantic partner.
 Some clients also live with their children.
-On any given day, a significant number of clients are homeless.
+On any given day, several clients are homeless.
 The principles of developmental psychopathology guide the comprehensive program of assessment and intervention pursued with each client.
-An intensive, assertive, community-based approach to treatment that both targets problems and builds upon strengths is utilized by a mobile, interdisciplinary treatment team.
+An intensive, assertive, community-based approach to treatment that both targets problems and builds upon strengths is utilized by a mobile, interprofessional treatment team.
 Although the validity of all theoretical perspectives is acknowledged, the setting emphasizes the integration of a developmental perspective on psychopathology during emerging adulthood with a community perspective on service delivery.
 Every effort is made to integrate the best available empirical evidence into a multisystemic perspective on the assessment and treatment of clients this age.

-Clinical services available through the Young Adult Service include: (a) intake-triage, (b) crisis intervention, (c) individual psychotherapy, (d) group therapy, (e) psychological assessment, (f) family intervention, (g) programs of positive behavioral support, (h) pharmacotherapy, and (i) clinical consultation with professionals in other service delivery systems.
+Clinical services available through the Young Adult Service include: (a) intake-triage, (b) crisis intervention, (c) individual psychotherapy, (d) group therapy, (e) psychometric and focused risk assessment, (f) family intervention, (g) programs of positive behavioral support, (h) pharmacotherapy, and (i) clinical consultation with professionals in other service delivery systems.
 The program also offers an array of support services designed to promote normative development as a young adult.
 Other services include: (a) vocational-educational counseling, (b) occupational therapy, (c) social and recreational activity, (d) peer support, (e) residential support, and (f) rental assistance.
 There is also a client support fund that can be used to help pay for costs associated with pursuit of specific treatment goals.
 Most clients have a primary clinician, an attending psychiatrist, and a vocational-educational counselor.
 Some clients also have a residential counselor and a peer counselor.
 Most clients have more than one contact with the program weekly.

 A primary placement on the Young Adult Service offers psychology fellows a unique opportunity to learn about developmentally oriented psychiatric assessment and treatment of young adult clients with moderate to severe psychopathology making the transition from child to adult systems of care.
 When combined with a secondary experience on the Child and Adolescent Service of the Connecticut Mental Health Center, the placement affords fellows a developmentally oriented experience providing psychiatric services to children, adolescents, and young adults in an ambulatory setting.
-Because the Young Adult Service is located in the same building as the Child and Adolescent Service, applicants accepted for this placement become part of a psychology training group that typically includes three full-time faculty members, a postdoctoral fellow, and six to seven psychology trainees interested in developmental approaches to the assessment and treatment of psychopathology in clients 3 to 25 years of age.
+Because the Young Adult Service is located in the same building as the Child and Adolescent Service, applicants accepted for this placement become part of a psychology training group that typically includes three full-time faculty members, several postdoctoral fellows, and six to seven psychology trainees interested in developmental approaches to the assessment and treatment of psychopathology in clients 3 to 25 years of age.

 Within a comprehensive treatment plan, psychology fellows at this site may utilize motivational, cognitive-behavioral, interpersonal, supportive-expressive, problem-solving, or psychodynamic approaches to psychotherapy with specific clients.
 The placement also allows for involvement in the delivery of parent intervention, group therapy, family intervention, and specialized trauma intervention.
-A primary focus on the experience as a primary clinician is complemented by experiences providing psychological testing, behavioral assessment, and positive behavioral intervention to several other clients.
+A primary focus on the experience as a primary clinician is complemented by experiences providing psychological testing, risk assessment, behavioral assessment, and positive behavioral intervention to several other clients.
 Psychology fellows also have an opportunity to collaborate with an attending psychiatrist, vocational counselors, special education staff, an occupational therapist, and child welfare workers.
 There are also opportunities to be exposed to (a) risk management in an ambulatory setting, (b) ethical-legal decision making, and (c) administrative and clinical roles commonly assumed by professional psychologists in a setting of this nature.

 The clinical and support staff for the Young Adult Service is a diverse group of faculty, staff, and trainees who vary greatly in terms of personal and professional backgrounds.
 As a publicly funded program, the Young Adult Service is committed to reducing health disparities associated with social and economic disadvantage by examining the emotional-behavioral difficulties of the young adults in a cultural context and delivering culturally and linguistically sensitive clinical services.
 The program defines culture as that gestalt of geographic, gendered, racial, ethnic, linguistic, religious, economic, and other sociodemographic influences that shape the psychosocial identity, belief system, and behavior of both clients and professionals.
-Many of the young adults admitted to the program are of African American, Latino, or mixed racial-ethnic heritage; and gay, lesbian, bisexual, transgender, and questioning youth are over-represented in the client population.
+Many of the young adults admitted to the program are of African American, Latino, or mixed racial-ethnic heritage.
+Gay, lesbian, bisexual, transgender, and questioning youth are over-represented in the client population.
 All the young adults are negotiating socioeconomic stress associated with urban poverty.

 Thomas McMahon, Ph.D., Primary Advisor

-Christy Olezeski, Ph.D., Supervisor
+Michelle Comas, Ph.D., Supervisor

 Michelle Silva, Psy.D., Supervisor